bfortz/bfortz.github.io/_posts/2018-08-09-Program-Page-Part-2.md

 ## Putting it to work

 This program is now run every three hours for the [OR2018](https://www.or2018.be) conference.
-It takes about 5 seconds for each run, and the resulting file size is 840K.
+It takes about 10 seconds for each run, and the resulting file size is 840K.
 To check if it scales, I also tested the generation on the [EURO2018](http://euro2018valencia.com/) conference data, which was much bigger.
-Generation takes around 27 seconds for a file of size 3.1M.
+Generation takes around 27 seconds (*down to 12 with recent improvements*) for a file of size 3.1M.
-Performance could certainly be improved by tuning the code, but this static file generation does not need to run often, so performance is not such an issue here.

 I also configured Cloudflare to force caching of these files, and the access time is very good, and the data will only be reloaded when it changes.
 Check by yourself: